jaredallard/depot/docs/design.md

 or bespoke automation to support a new addition.

-Depot aim to solve this problem by centralizing the storage of environments and their subsequent version.
+Depot aim to solve this problem by centralizing the storage of environments and their subsequent versions.

 ## Use-Cases

 * Standardizing version management across environments for microservices, ML models, and more.
+* Auditing deployment events across environments
 * No config new environment addition (e.g., add a new k8s cluster)

 ## Design